 Peer pressure has always been a source of teen stress.
 No matter the generation or political and social landscape, effects of peer pressure among teens can last a lifetime.
-In many ways this type of pressure starts innocently and can take the form of a small request, like joining a group of friends at a party.
+In many ways this type of pressure starts innocently.
+It can take the form of a small request, like joining a group of friends at a party.
 From there, more dangerous pressures and situations can arise.
 As a teen you feel the need to fit in and want to connect with others.
-Social exclusion is a horrible experience no one should face in high school, and the pressure your teen faces from others can be very real.
+Social exclusion is a horrible experience no one should face in high school.
+The pressure your teen faces from others feels very real.
 The key to dealing with peer pressure is helping your teen know who they really are and what their limits are.
 Here are five tips you can give your teen for dealing with peer pressure among teens.
-An open exchange of communication is key so go ahead and bust out some conversation starters if you need to do so.

 Definition of Peer Pressure